-Sky TV will not be proceeding with MediaWorks takeover
+Game over: Sky TV cans MediaWorks takeover talks

 Sky Network Television says it will not be proceeding with the acquisition of radio and advertising firm Mediaworks.

-In a statement, the company said that it "has ceased discussions to evaluate the possible acquisition of MediaWorks Holdings Limited".
+In a statement, the pay TV operator said that it "has ceased discussions to evaluate the possible acquisition" of MediaWorks.

 "As previously communicated, in parallel with its evaluation of potential investment opportunities, Sky has been exploring options to return capital to shareholders and accelerate organic investment in the business to drive further growth," the company said.

-Shareholders will be updated on its capital management plan by the time of the company's full year results announcement on August 25.
+Shareholders will be updated on its capital management plan by the time of the company's full year results announcement on August 25, Sky said.

 "Sky remains committed to restoring regular dividend payments, having returned to revenue growth and achieving sustainable levels of free cash flow," the statement added.